 - Listen to the answers and then ask more Clean Language questions about what the other person has said.

 Supplementary specialised questions are used less frequently.

 The questions are combined with words from the other person (patient, client, whatever) - and theoretically no additional words from the questioner.
-Inevitably there is sometimes opportunity or need to insert additional questions or words, especially if using the methodology outside of a clinical environment, in which case the principle remains that questions must be free of bias or other influencing input from the questioner.
+Inevitably there is sometimes an opportunity or need to insert additional questions or words, especially if using the methodology outside of a clinical environment, in which case the principle remains that questions must be free of bias or other influencing input from the questioner.

 Very attentive listening is essential to the process - to ensure that the person's words are accurately repeated in the question.